Axlefublr/axlefublr.github.io/content/harp/index.md

 And the file first needs to exist and be open, for you to *set* it, so that's a lil extra effort as well. \
 Seems like a bit of a waste, no?

-This is where relative file harps come in.
+Relative file harps solve this.

 When normal file harps store the *full* path, relative file harps only store the *relative* path of the buffer, from your current working directory.